La Perouse Museum

 About the museum

 La Perouse as a suburb is often described as the "place which people forgot" or "the end of the line" due to its relative isolation and its place at the very end of the tram line out from the city.
-It has been home to those in diaspora, seeking refuge and community; the "Happy Valley" Depression-era camp, the establishment of the Aboriginal Mission at Yarra Bay, the Salvation Army Women's Home in the Cable Station, the Veterans' War Home on Bare Island, and even for those smugglers trying to bring in illicit rum and goods under the watchful eye of Macquarie's soldiers stationed up at the Watchtower.
+It has been home to those in diaspora, seeking refuge and community; the "Happy Valley" Depression-era camp, the establishment of the Aboriginal Mission at Yarra Bay, the Salvation Army Women's and Children's Home in the Cable Station, the Veterans' War Home on Bare Island, and even for those smugglers trying to bring in illicit rum and goods under the watchful eye of Macquarie's soldiers stationed up at the Watchtower.

 More recently and into the present day, due to the famous La Perouse trams running to La Pa until 1961, La Perouse is a thriving tourist destination.
 Every week - and especially weekends - hundreds of people flock to this area to picnic, swim, scuba dive, fish, fly kites, and contribute to the rich multicultural life of this local community.
 The Museum's exhibitions and programs cover all of these key points and themes.